Ys Series Review Part 7: Ys Seven

 Welcome to the seventh and currently final part of the Ys Series Review.
 In this part, we will be talking about the seventh game in the Adol story and the eighth overall, a game known as Ys Seven.
 Yes, the title is literally "Seven" spelled out.
 Seven has the greatest departure in gameplay yet and has perhaps had the greatest impact of all of the recent Ys games.
 That departure is what we will be looking at today.
 Some spoilers lie ahead so proceed at your own risk.

 Ys Seven was released on the PlayStation Portable in Japan in September of 2009, followed by a North American and European release in 2010.
 The only thing about the European release is that it is exclusive to the PlayStation Store.
-Outside of a Chinese PC release in 2012, this game has remained a PSP exclusive, though it is playable on the Vita and PlayStation TV.
+Outside of a Chinese PC release in 2012, this game remained a PSP exclusive, though playable on the Vita and PlayStation TV, for the longest time until August 30, 2017 when a separate PC port was released by XSeed on Steam and GOG.

 The world of Ys Seven is bigger than the world of any Ys game that was made up to that point and has only been surpassed by the likes of Memories of Celceta and Ys VIII.
 Speaking of Memories of Celceta, if you saw my article discussing that game you may have noticed that I did not really go into detail about the gameplay of that game.
 That is because the gameplay in that game is based on what is seen in Ys Seven.
 What is so special about Ys Seven’s gameplay, you might ask?
 The game revolves around a party system where you get to play as different characters with different weapons and attack types to get through the game.
 This is a stark difference in comparison to all of the Ys games that came before where you only play as Adol through the entire game.
 The only exception is Origin where there are three characters, but that was still a solo adventure.